Talking to strangers is good for business. It’s how we grow.

-- Familiar Strangers, people you see frequently but never speak to
+Familiar Strangers, people they see frequently but never speak to

-- Consequential Strangers, people you deal with to make your life and work happen but don’t really know
+Consequential Strangers, people they deal with to make their lives happen but don’t really know

-- Total Strangers, people you didn’t know existed until the moment the met them
+Total Strangers, people they don’t know exist until the moment they met them

-- Perfect Strangers, people you haven’t met yet but know darn well they can help you reach your goals and dreams
+Perfect Strangers, people they haven’t met yet but they know can help make their dreams come true

-- Danger Strangers, people who set off you fight or flight response the moment you see them
+Danger Strangers, people who, right or wrong, set off their fight or flight response the moment they see them.

 Nicholas Boothman, an expert on forging instant relationships, shows how to use the tools available to all of us – face, body, attitude, words and voice to establish trust and master the people-to-people skills that will help you persuade others to embrace and act on your ideas.

 “Training the New York Supercops includes daily discussions on the works of Aristotle, George Orwell and Nicholas Boothman.”